 Professional Networking

-John Luther looks at some of the benefits of networking within the health care profession.
+John Luther looks at some benefits of networking within the healthcare profession.

 In any profession, be it medicine, teaching, marketing, or even business, joining a professional group and networking is the main link to professional and personal development.
 In the healthcare industry, networking is even more critical.
-Networking is almost always the only sure way to achieve it to find success in the healthcare industry.
+Networking is almost always the only sure way to succeed in the healthcare industry.

 Professional networking can help search for new opportunities and explore different career prospects within health care.
 Most medical job vacancies are filled through referred contacts or known colleagues working in the same industry.
-Networking for doctors, nurses, and other professions in the healthcare industry should, therefore, be encouraged as early as when they are still students or as soon in their careers as possible.
+Therefore, networking for doctors, nurses, and other professionals in the healthcare industry should be encouraged as early as when they are still students or as soon in their careers as possible

-As you start joining professional groups and attending networking events, you will see that you will build new relationships.
-You may meet the right person at the right time and thus catapult your career to a whole new level.
+As you start joining professional groups and attending networking events, you will build new relationships.
+You may meet the right person at the right time, catapulting your career to a whole new level.

-Due to time constraints, especially in the medical field.
-With the demands of the medical profession ever-growing to be more and more demanding, not to mention the invention of new medical procedures that one must keep up with, the use of time management skills is almost as important as the career itself.
+Due to time constraints, especially in the medical field, the use of time management skills is almost as important as the career itself.
+The demands of the medical profession are ever-growing and more demanding, not to mention the invention of new medical procedures that one must keep up with.

 However, social sites have emerged for doctors, physicians, and other medical professionals.
 These online sites consider the time constraints that hinder most doctors from failing to attend networking events and provide for the same online.

-Networking online is very important to both young and older professionals in healthcare.
-As a doctor, you will run into moments where you need help on a specific procedure or troublesome case.
-You may look for a colleague to help and find that they have the same problem or are not available.
+Networking online is very important to both young and older healthcare professionals.
+As a doctor, you may need help with a specific procedure or troublesome case.
+You may look for a colleague to help and find that they have the same problem or are unavailable.

-If you are registered to an online doctors' community that can assist you in your woes, you will indeed be saved from the stress that would arise from trying to figure it out all on your own.
+If you register with an online doctors' community that can assist you in your woes, you will indeed be saved from the stress that would arise from trying to figure it out all on your own.

-No matter how old you are or where you are located in the country, you will find that the doctors registered on these online platforms or social sites help and communicate.
+No matter how old or where you are in the country, you will find that the doctors registered on these online platforms or social sites help and communicate.
 Their need is almost similar to your own.

-Most of the older doctors are open to talking to students and young professionals and offering advice on the various techniques and experiences.
+Most older doctors are open to talking to students and young professionals and offering advice on various techniques and experiences.

 The following are some of the reasons why networking is considered to be a significant part of medical professionals: